 In addition, please also enclose the following with your application form:

-- transcripts of all your academic qualifications.
-If you have not completed your masters degree you should include a transcript of the marks received to date.
-Any offer is conditional upon achieving the required standard
+- transcripts of all your academic qualifications (if you have not completed your masters degree you should include a transcript of the marks received to date and any offer is conditional upon achieving the required standard)

 - two academic references